That’s the total number of Same Day ACH payments processed in 2017.

 How to accept ACH debit payments as an online business?

-In order to accept payments via ACH debit from your customers, you’ll need to work with a third-party ACH processor.
+In order to accept electronic payments via ACH debit from your customers, you’ll need to work with a third-party ACH processor.

 Now, why do you need the assistance of a processor in the first place?
 Why can’t you directly interact with banks?